-House (ACH) also known as eCheck).
-Secure electronic payments can be submitted using the User Fees Payment Portal at https://userfees.fda.gov/pay.
-(Note: only full payments are accepted.
-No partial payments can be made online).
+User Fees Payment Portal at https://userfees.fda.gov/pay.
+(Note: Only full payments are accepted.
+No partial payments can be made online.)
 Once you search for your invoice, select "Pay Now" to be redirected to Pay.gov.
 Note that electronic payment options are based on the balance due.
 Payment by credit card is available for balances that are less than \$25,000.
 If the balance exceeds this amount, only the ACH option is available.
-Payments should be made using U.S. bank accounts as well as U.S. credit cards.
+Payments must be made using U.S. bank accounts as well as U.S. credit cards.

 FDA has partnered with the U.S. Department of the Treasury to use Pay.gov, a web-based payment application, for online electronic payment.
-The Pay.gov feature is available on the FDA website after the user fee identification (ID) number is generated.
+The Pay.gov feature is available on the FDA website after the user fee ID number is generated.

-If paying by paper check, the user fee ID number should be included on the check, followed by the words "Tropical Disease Priority Review."
-All paper checks should be in U.S. currency from a U.S. bank made payable and mailed to: Food and Drug Administration, P.O.
+If paying by paper check, the user fee identification (ID) number should be included on the check, followed by the words "Material Threat Medical Countermeasure Priority Review" or "MCMPRV."
+All paper checks must be in U.S. currency from a U.S. bank made payable and mailed to: Food and Drug Administration, P.O.
 Box 979107, St. Louis, MO 63197-9000.

 If checks are sent by a courier that requests a street address, the courier can deliver the checks to: U.S. Bank, Attention: Government Lockbox 979107, 1005 Convention Plaza, St. Louis, MO 63101.
-(Note: This U.S. Bank address is for courier delivery only.)
+(Note: This U.S. Bank address is for courier delivery only.
 If you have any questions concerning courier delivery, contact the U.S. Bank at 314-418-4013.
-(This telephone number is only for questions about courier delivery.)
+This telephone number is only for questions about courier delivery).
 The FDA post office box number (P.O.
 Box 979107) must be written on the check.
-If needed, FDA's tax identification number is 53- 0196965.
+If needed, FDA's tax identification number is 53-0196965.